zonuexe/phpactor-dist/README.md

 # Phpactor Distribution

-This package distributes [Phpactor] and namespace-isolated dependent classes.
+This package is a distribution of the Phpactor CLI executable.

 ## How to install